WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

-Table \ref{tab:lstsat} presents the PCC and SRCC results between the WGAST's 10 m pixel-wise generated LST and the corresponding ground-based air temperature (\(T_a\)) measurements across $33$ sensors.
+Table \ref{tab:lstsat} reports the PCC and SRCC between the WGAST's 10 m pixel-wise LST and the corresponding near-surface air temperature (\(T_a\)) across 33 sensors.
 The results reveal consistently strong correlations, with PCC values ranging from $0.80$ to $0.95$ and SRCC values from $0.80$ to $0.94$.
-These high correlations indicate a strong and statistically meaningful relationship between generated LST and (\(T_a\)), which supports the physical realism and consistency of WGAST's fused 10 m LST.
-Notably, even the lowest values exceed commonly accepted thresholds, which highlights the method’s robustness across diverse sensor locations and urban conditions.
+These indicate a strong and statistically meaningful relationship between the generated LST and the near-surface \(T_a\), which supports the physical realism and consistency of WGAST's 10 m LST.
+Notably, even the lowest values exceed commonly accepted thresholds, highlighting the method’s robustness across diverse sensor locations and urban conditions.
 Overall, this performance underscores WGAST’s ability to reliably capture spatio-temporal variations in LST at fine spatial resolution.